Short on time? 🕰 We get it -- Here's what you need to know about COVID-19 and traveling during this time.

 The simple answer to this is, yes.
 While most healthy individuals will not experience a severe illness if they contract the virus, we all must do what we can to protect more at-risk populations.

 Remember, even if you aren’t showing any symptoms, you could still be a carrier of the disease.
-It’s important to wash your hands and maintain basic hygiene so that you don’t risk spreading COVID-19 to individuals who may face more severe health consequences.
+It’s important to wash your hands, wear a mask, and maintain basic hygiene so that you don’t risk spreading COVID-19 to individuals who may face more severe health consequences.

 I’ve been instructed (by my employer, university, organization) to work from home.
 Help!
 What are the best strategies to work remotely and not go stir-crazy?